Bisti Badlands Fall Photo Workshop

 Logistics

-Please plan your travel so that you are in Farmington, NM no later than 1PM on on the first day.
+Please plan your travel so that you are in Farmington, NM no later than 1PM on on the first day of the workshop.
 We will begin promptly with our orientation session and group meeting.

 For those who are flying in, Durango, CO is the closest airport.
 It's a one hour drive from Farmington but the flight options are fairly limited.
-Albuquerque International Airport is a 3-hour drive from Farmington and has much more availability.
+Albuquerque International Airport is a 3-hour drive from Farmington but has many more flights.

 Transportation will be provided during the workshop for all participants.
-You are welcome to follow us in your own vehicle, but we recommend everyone ride together since we may out late at night or going on some rough or muddy roads .
+You are welcome to follow us in your own vehicle, but we recommend everyone ride together since we may be out late at night or going on some rough or muddy roads .
 Each participant will need to get to Farmington, NM on their own.
-If you don't want to rent a car, we may be able to arrange car-pooling with other workshop attendees.

 Our goal is to maximize your photography while you are here.
-This can mean long days and not a lot of sleep.
-We will utilize the middle of the day for rest breaks and post-processing sessions.
+This can mean short nights and not a lot of sleep.
+We will utilize the middle of the day for naps, rest breaks, and post-processing sessions.

-This workshop is rated Moderate for activity level.
-No long hikes are planned but participants should be able to hike 2-4 miles each day to get to the shooting locations.
-The workshop will conclude by 10AM on the last day.
+This workshop is rated Difficult for activity level.
+No long hikes are planned but participants should be able to hike a cumulative 2-4 miles over relatively flat terrain each day to get to the shooting locations while carrying their photo gear.
+The workshop will conclude by 11AM on the last day.
 You can either head back home after that time or spend additional days in the area.

 Bisti Badlands Photo Workshop